-The Trustee of the Pension Plan of Savills (the "Plan") is required to produce a yearly statement to set out how, and the extent to which, the Trustee has followed the voting and engagement policies in its Statement of Investment Principles ("SIP") during the Plan Year.
+The Trustee of the Pension Plan of Savills (the 'Plan') is required to produce a yearly statement to set out how, and the extent to which, the Trustee has followed the voting and engagement policies in its Statement of Investment Principles ('SIP') during the Plan Year.
 This is provided in Section 1 below.

-The Implementation Statement is also required to include a description of the voting behaviour during the Plan Year by, and on behalf of, Trustees (including the most significant votes cast by Trustees or on their behalf) and state any use of the services of a proxy voter during that year.
+The Statement is also required to include a description of the voting behaviour during the Plan Year by, and on behalf of, Trustee (including the most significant votes cast by Trustee or on its behalf) and state any use of the services of a proxy voter during that year.
 This is provided in Section 3 below.

-We have omitted voting activity within the members' holdings in Additional Voluntary Contribution ("AVC") funds on materiality grounds.
+We have omitted voting activity within the members' holdings in Additional Voluntary Contribution ('AVC') funds on materiality grounds.

-In preparing the Implementation Statement, the Trustee has had regard to the guidance on Reporting on Stewardship and Other Topics through the Statement of Investment Principles and the Implementation Statement, issued by the Department for Work and Pensions ("DWP's guidance") in June 2022.
+In preparing the Statement, the Trustee has had regard to the guidance on Reporting on Stewardship and Other Topics through the Statement of Investment Principles and the Implementation Statement, issued by the Department for Work and Pensions ('DWP's guidance') in June 2022.

-Introduction
+1. Introduction